Deep Thinking by Markov Chain of Continuous Thoughts: Related Work

 \textbf{Depth-axis latent reasoning.} These approaches modify the transformer architecture to support latent reasoning.
-One representative is the Looped Transformer~\citep{giannou2023looped,yanglooped}, which introduces recurrence within transformer layers, reusing the same parameters across iterations to progressively deepen internal deliberation.
-Similarly, ~\cite{geiping2025scaling} apply transformer blocks recurrently for each token.
-It allows the model to unroll to arbitrary depth, enabling test-time scaling up without generating additional tokens.
+One representative is the Looped Transformer~\citep{giannou2023looped,yanglooped}, which reuses the same layer parameters across iterations to deepen internal deliberation.
+For example, ~\citet{geiping2025scaling} apply transformer blocks recurrently for each token, enabling test-time scaling up without generating additional tokens.~\citet{zhu2025scaling} further incorporate adaptive early-exit mechanisms, allowing the model to dynamically determine the number of recurrent steps.
 Compared with \ModelName, these methods lack supervision for intermediate reasoning states.
-Consequently, they can be simply seen as parameter-efficient ways to increase the depths of transformers, which are orthogonal to our focus.
+Consequently, they can be seen as parameter-efficient ways to increase the depths of transformers, which are orthogonal to our focus.